Greenhouse gas (GHG) emissions inventory

 Diagram of a lightbulb with a leaf as the filament Fast fact #2

-Between 2017 and 2023, we estimate the TTC's hybrid and electric buses saved 205 million liters of fossil fuel.
-That’s equivalent to the water in 82 Olympic size pools
+Between 2017 and 2023, we estimate the TTC’s hybrid and electric buses saved 84 million litres of fossil fuel.
+That’s the equivalent to the water in 34 Olympic size pools.

 X